obsrvbl-oss/aws-setup/README.md

 The script in this repository will help you add the necessary AWS configuration to allow Observable Networks to read VPC Flow Logs and resource metadata from your account.

 In a hurry?
 Run `onsetup.py` with your AWS credentials in your environment and follow the prompts.
+Do make sure you've got [boto3](https://pypi.python.org/pypi/boto3) installed.

 ## Starting the wizard